Luxury Adventure Travel 2026: 10 Top Experiences

 6. Basque Country Culinary Adventure (Spain)

-The Basque Country is my insider tip for food and adventure travelers in Europe.
+The Basque Country The Basque Country is my insider tip for food and adventure travelers in Europe.
 San Sebastián has the highest density of Michelin stars per square kilometer in the world — and the wild coast between Bilbao and San Sebastián is a paradise for surfers, hikers and drone photographers.

 My workflow there: Drone flights over the cliffs at Flysch in the morning, a pintxos tour through San Sebastián's old town at midday, surfing in Zarautz in the afternoon, and an eight-course meal at Arzak in the evening.
 That's luxury adventure in its purest form.